zdravkov/kendo-docs/getting-started/framework/mvvm/bindings/disabled.md

 ---
-nav_title: Disabled
+title: Disabled
-title: Use disabled binding to disable the target DOM widget or element in Kendo UI MVVM
+page_title: Use disabled binding to disable the target DOM widget or element in Kendo UI MVVM
 description: If the View-Model value is changed to true or false in Kendo UI MVVM, the disabled binding disables the target DOM widget or it is enabled.
 ---